 Bruce Hamburg, a registered U.S. patent attorney, handles all aspects of U.S. patent, trademark, copyright, trade secret, unfair competition, and internet law.
 He has handled the filing and prosecution of thousands of patent and trademark applications.

-Bruce is the author of a treatise entitled, “Patent Fraud and Inequitable Conduct,” and treatises entitled, “The Doctrine of Equivalents in the U.S.,” one edition of which was published in Japanese and a subsequent edition published in Korean.
+Bruce is the author of a treatise titled “Patent Fraud and Inequitable Conduct” and treatises titled “The Doctrine of Equivalents in the U.S.,” one edition of which was published in Japanese, and a subsequent edition published in Korean.
 He is an author or co-author of several annual editions of the Patent Law Handbook and is the U.S. representative for the periodical Patents and Licensing.
 He has also been a contributing editor to the compendium Patents Throughout the World.

 Bruce has often lectured before members of organizations of patent attorneys in Japan and Korea.
 Since early in his career, he has been a Martindale-Hubbell AV-rated attorney.
 He has also been named in Who’s Who in America and Who’s Who in Law.

 Bruce is a member of Tau Beta Pi, the engineering academic honor society, and Omega Chi Epsilon, the chemical engineering academic honor society.